 But that doesn't mean you should completely rule out OneDrive.
 Both tools have helped businesses to improve the way they work, and many business use both platforms.

-Do keep in mind that public cloud storage isn't a solution for everyone, so check with your IT specialist to ensure you choose the right solution with the right security protections.
+Do keep in mind that public cloud storage isn't the right solution for every business, so check with your IT specialist to ensure you choose the right solution with the right security protections.

 Want to know what SharePoint and OneDrive can do for your business?
 Let our experts help you choose and implement these productivity-enhancing tools!
 Contact us today for a personalized consultation.